jaleela-f/conjur-credentials-plugin/README.md

 * [SECURING SECRETS ACROSS THE CI/CD PIPELINE](https://www.conjur.org/use-cases/ci-cd-pipelines/)
 * [CI/CD Servers Know All Your Plumbing Secrets](https://www.conjur.org/blog/ci-cd-servers-know-all-your-plumbing-secrets/)

-## Usage
+## Plugin Installation

-Install the plugin using Jenkins "Plugin Manager" with an administrator account.
+Install the conjur-credentials plugin using Jenkins "Plugin Manager" with an administrator account.
 After installing the plugin and restarting Jenkins, you are ready to start.

+## Configuring Conjur Credentials Parameters in Jenkins

 ### Global Configuration

-A global configuration allows any job to use the configuration, unless a folder-level configuration overrides the global configuration.
+A global configuration allows any job to use the defined configuration, unless a folder-level configuration overrides the global configuration.
 Click the **Global Credentials** tab.

+For Global Configuration, go to Manage Jenkins -> System Configuration -> Configur System

  Define the Conjur Account and Appliance URL to use.